bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/channel.md

 ## Channel parameters

-Channel parameters are variables, that are substituted in the channel name during channel opening.
+Channel parameters are variables that are substituted in the channel name during channel opening.
 This is useful when the channel name is not known at the time of the code generation.
 For example, when channel name sets the topic or queue to use, and you want to determine it at runtime.

 The channel parameters are defined in the `parameters` section and are substituted to the appropriate placeholders, enclosed in curly braces.